 The equipment needed for treatment and evacuation may have to be improvised from what’s available, and communication with the “outside world” may be limited—or even nonexistent.
 Remote locations and harsh environments may require creative treatments.
 All of this comes into play being a Wilderness Advanced First Aider.

-Actual course length may vary due to hands-on scenarios, skills practice & activities.
+Course Length: | 36–40 hours of instruction Actual course times may vary, and incorporate hands-on scenarios, skills practice & activities. |

-Actual course tuition may vary depending on course location, logistics, meals, lodging options, etc.
+Course Tuition: | $349 – $499 Actual course tuition may vary depending on course location, logistics, accommodations, etc. |

 ✓ | Allergies + Anaphylaxis | ✓ | Life-Threatening Conditions |